mfojtik/go-healthcheck/README.md

 go-healthcheck
 ------------------

-This tool can be used to health-check Docker container using the network connection or via inspecting the Docker container logs.
+This tool can be used to perform a health check operations against the Docker containers.
+It has support for plugins, thus it is easely extensible.

+There are three plugins atm.:

+* **http** - Perform a HTTP health check against container.
+* **mongo** - Perform a MongoDB connection test against container
+* **tcp** - Perform a generic TCP connection test

+The connection based plugins will guess the port from the container by default (from `EXPOSE`).

 ### Usage

 ```

-# See if the HTTP server is running on port 8080
+# Check if the container respond to HTTP requests

-$ healthck status $CID -p 8080 -P http
+$ healthck status 3e3a1ebbb4dd -P http
-$ echo $? # -> 0

-# Check if the MongoDB accepts connection on 27017
+# Check if the MongoDB container is ready for connections

-$ healthck status $CID -p 27017 -P mongo
+$ healthck status 3e3a1ebbb4dd -P mongo
-$ echo $? # -> 0

-# Generic TCP check if the port 9292 is open
+# A generic TCP check

-$ healthck status $CID -p 9292 -P tcp
+$ healthck status 3e3a1ebbb4dd -P tcp
-$ echo $? # -> 1

 ```

-The `$CID` variable represents the Docker container ID.
+### Extending

+To add a new plugin, all you have to do is to create a `struct` that implements two methods: `Name()` and `Perform()`.
+See the existing plugins for an example.

+### License

+Apache Software License (ASL) 2.0.